Particular Comments on the Wiltshire Strategic Sites document of October 2009 (Wiltshire 2026 Local Development Framework)

 We asked a Wiltshire Council planning officer about this regressive statement (as was featured in Local Transport Today magazine) and were told that it was being re-written.
 But the statement has not been revised and re-issued, or withdrawn, and it still stands as an objective of Wiltshire Council (hoping for Conservative government support).

 There is ambiguity within the Wiltshire Council statement.
 When WC says that the 'decision on the Westbury bypass has put back this project', it could be referring to a project of 'improvement of journey time reliability on the A350'.
 But, improving journey reliability on the A350 was WC's main justification for its absurd eastern bypass project.
 So it is really all the same thing.
 Ambiguous wording has been a feature of Wiltshire Council statements, so as to lull objection and to leave Wiltshire Council with options.

 'Improvement of journey time reliability on the A350' is itself a fake.
 To suit commercial development, Wiltshire Council has recently installed a second set of traffic control lights on the A350 Melksham Bypass which add variably lengthy delays to A350 journeys.
 And Wiltshire Council has added traffic-blocking bus stop bays on opposite sides of the road, beside newly-installed central islands, on the A350 in Westbury, to favour a retail outlet on the site of the disgracefully-demolished Oak Inn (also to make pressure for a bypass).

-WC's website ought to be updated with summaries of the Inspector's recommendations and the Secretary of State's reasons for the rejection of the Westbury Bypass scheme.
+WC's website ought to include summaries of the Inspector's recommendations and the Secretary of State's reasons for the rejection of the Eastern Westbury Bypass scheme.

-It is also about time that Wiltshire Council factually informs all of its Wiltshire residents about what happened to its Westbury Bypass project in its 'Your Wiltshire Magazine'.
+It is also about time that Wiltshire Council factually informs all of its Wiltshire residents about what actually happened with its Eastern Westbury Bypass project.